-In the past, the heritability of fertility was fairly low due to the lack of contraception and higher levels of child mortality, but now the correlation between parents and children in fertility has increased, as self-selection corresponds more closely to realized fertility in a modern environment.
+In the past, the heritability of fertility was fairly low due to the lack of contraception and higher levels of child mortality.
+As countries have become industrialized, the correlation between parents and children in fertility has increased due to fertility being partly self-selected.

-Given that adoptive siblings correlate at 0.1 in fertility, and that biological/DZ siblings correlate at .2-.25, the true heritability of fertility is about 20-30%; anything above that is likely just an overestimate.
+Given that adoptive siblings correlate at 0.105 in fertility, and that biological/DZ siblings correlate at .20-.24, the true heritability of fertility is between 19% and 27%.

-One could argue that, as variance in fertility between individuals is not that genetic, that this should be expected to be the case for races to.
+One could argue that, as variance in fertility between individuals is largely environmental, that this should be expected to be the case for races too.
 This is sophistry; consider that the heritability of intelligence is about 50-75%, and that the heritability of income is about 30-50%, but that intelligence explains the entire difference in income between Blacks and Whites.
-If race differences in less heritable traits are downstream from more heritable traits, then the heritability of the between race differences in traits will be higher than the heritability between individuals.
+The Jensen variance argument would estimate the heritability of the B-W income gap to be 30-50%, but when one introduces the context that the income difference is explained by intelligence, the estimate then jumps to 50-75%.
+Estimates of between group heritability must be informed by much more than just the heritability between individuals.

-Low IQ countries can also adopt the low fertility extended phenotype, as can be seen by the fertility of Puerto Rico, Moldova, and some small African islands.
-It is, however, less likely that they adopt the phenotype over time
+Low IQ countries can also adopt the low fertility extended phenotype, as can be seen by the fertility of Puerto Rico, Moldova, and some small African islands, but they are less likely to do so.
+Every nation with an IQ above 90 except for Israel and Mongolia has adopted the low fertility extended phenotype.

 On the individual level, intelligence and social class typically have a small, negative correlation with fertility, though this varies substantially by region and country.
 This is less true for recent cohorts, and in some countries the relationship has flipped in the opposite direction.

-In terms of personality, within both sexes, extraverted and close minded people had more children, and within women, conscientious people had less children.
+In terms of personality, within both sexes, extraverted and close minded people had more children.
+Conscientious women tend to have less children, though this is not true for men.

-Roughly the same results replicated within Norway, though neurotic Norweigans tended to have slightly less children.
+Roughly the same results replicated within Norway, though neurotic Norweigans tended to have slightly less children than their emotionally stable counterparts.

-This analysis is biased by the fact that emigrants are not representative of their national countries and immigrants frequently breed with natives.
-In the latter case, if immigrants pair up with the natives, their ancestral predisposition to fertility will be intermediate.
-In practice, the fertility rates by interracial couple do not support the hereditarian hypothesis, likely due to the fact that interracial couples are self-selected.
-Oddly enough, White women who date outside their race are more likely to have a child in comparison to White men — I’m not exactly sure why this is.
+This analysis is biased by the fact that emigrants are not representative of their national countries and by the fact immigrants frequently breed with natives.
+In practice, the fertility rates of interracial couples do not support the hereditarian hypothesis, though I suspect this is due to self-selection and not the absence of genetic differences between races in predisposition to fertility.
+Oddly enough, White women who date outside their race are more likely to have a child in comparison to White men.

-Besides the fact that East Asians have unusually low levels of fertility, Central Asians have unusually high levels of fertility within their host countries which have refused to drop ever since the start of the 21st century.
+Besides the fact that East Asians have unusually low levels of fertility, Central Asians have unusually high levels of fertility within their host countries:

-Norway has good data on fertility by country of origin due to the way they keep their data.
-For the first generation of immigrants, their fertility is largely reflective of the rates of their original country, for the second, they regress heavily towards the mean in most cases; though this is less true for larger groups.
+Norway has good data on fertility by country of origin.
+For the first generation of immigrants, their fertility is largely reflective of the rates of their original country, while the second generation heavily regresses towards the mean in most cases, though this is less true for larger groups.

 A similar study was conducted for second-generation women sampled in the 1970 US Census, where the country of origin of their fathers was used as a proxy for their ancestry, and it was tested whether a father’s country of origin predicted the fertility of their daughters in the United States.
 There was an effect, though it was small: an increase of one unit in TFR predicted an increase of 0.2 children within the daughters.